 This growth potential does not come from increased recycling rates alone.
 Think of a large five star hotel in which every room needs an iron.
 After three years the hotel manager might decide to replace all its irons to keep up with the latest products.
 If the irons are recycled its materials can partly be used to make new ones.
 While this is far better than simply ditching the old irons even more value is created if the irons are reused.
 Think of a two star hotel that does not need its guests to use the latest models.
 If the five start hotel sells its irons to a two star hotel the product life is increased and much more value is created.
 The same applies to maintenance and repair activities.
-Through proper maintenance and repair activities have the highest circular potential in many supply chains.
+Through proper maintenance and repair products can be used longer.
+Therefore reuse, maintenance and repair activities have the highest circular potential in many supply chains.
 Reuse is the most important driver of circularity in the supply chain of electronic devices